False Imprisonment vs False Arrest

 How to determine if you have a false arrest or false imprisonment claim

-If you believe you’ve been a victim of either false arrest or false imprisonment, it’s critical to consult with an experienced attorney who can help you understand your rights and how the different laws apply to your situation.
+Call us if you believe you’ve been a false arrest or imprisonment victim.
+It’s critical to consult an experienced attorney who can help you understand your rights and how the laws apply to your situation.

 To determine if you have a claim, an attorney will likely review the circumstances of your confinement, any available evidence, the actions of the individual or authority involved, and whether there was a lack of consent or legal basis for your detention.